How to Hold a Pistol | Special Forces Instruction | Tactical Rifleman

 Frequently Asked Questions

-To manage recoil effectively, place your primary hand as high as possible on the backstrap of the firearm.
-This positions your hand closer to the bore axis, significantly reducing the muzzle flip and improving control during firing.
+The most crucial element for recoil management is placing your primary hand as high as possible on the backstrap.
+This positions your hand closer to the bore axis, significantly reducing muzzle rise during firing.

-How should the support hand be positioned for an optimal pistol grip?
+How should the support hand be positioned for an optimal two-handed pistol grip?

 What are common mistakes to avoid when gripping a pistol?